 * Currently under construction *

 Fashion is not something that exists in dresses only.
-Fashion is in the sky, in the streets, fashion has to do with ideas, the way we live, what is happening.“ – Coco Chanel
+Fashion is in the sky, in the streets, fashion has to do with ideas, the way we live, what is happening.“

 Every time and place has a story.
-Its inhabitants translate their values, possibilities and convictions into the things they do, make, think and practice.
-With this they create their world.
-Products, services and rituals gave shape to worlds throughout history and foreign places, and they still do today.
+Its inhabitants translate their values, possibilities, and convictions into the things they do, make, think and practice.
+With this, they create their world.
+Products, services, and rituals gave shape to worlds throughout history and foreign places, and they still do today.

-But slowly the world is changing and as a result of crisis’s and things like the Rana Plaza disaster our values and ideas about the fashion, globalization and mass-production start to shift.
+But slowly the world is changing and as a result of crises, and things like the Rana Plaza disaster our values and ideas about the fashion, globalization, and mass-production start to shift.

-This piece is about how fashion and anthropology are inevitably connected.
-But instead of seeing the things we make as products that could be analyzed in the future or from other perspectives, I explore how we can turn this process around and turn it into a deliberate design approach.
+Fashion and anthropology are inevitably connected.
+But instead of seeing the things we make as products that could be analyzed in the future or from other perspectives, this is an exploration of how we can turn this process around, and turn it into a deliberate design approach.

-|Category||Conceptualization, Copywriting, Design research, Design thinking, Graphic design, Innovation, Storytelling, Visual design|
+|Category||Conceptualization, Copywriting, Design research, Design thinking, Graphic design, Innovation, Storytelling, Visual design, Writing|